nicocardiel/indexf/docs/description.rst

 .. warning::

-   Wavelengths in *indexdef.dat* in most indices are given in the air (except for those in the near-IR, like the D_CO).
-If your spectra have been reduced using a wavelength calibration in vacuum, you can handle this by setting the parameter ``vacuum`` to 1, 2 or 3 when running the program (for the D_CO index you do not need to introduce a vacuum correction).
+   Wavelengths in *indexdef.dat* in most indices are given in the air (except for those in the near-IR, like the D_CO; note however that the near-IR indices defined by Eftekhari et al. 2022 are given in the air).
+   If your spectra have
+   been reduced using a wavelength calibration in vacuum, you can handle this by setting the parameter ``vacuum`` to 1, 2 or 3 when running the program (for the D_CO index you do not need to introduce a vacuum correction).
 See